History of geometry: Introduction of mathematical rigor

 All the work related to the Parallel Postulate revealed that it was quite difficult for a geometer to separate his logical reasoning from his intuitive understanding of physical space, and, moreover, revealed the critical importance of doing so.
 Careful examination had uncovered some logical inadequacies in Euclid's reasoning, and some unstated geometric principles to which Euclid sometimes appealed.
 This critique paralleled the crisis occurring in calculus and analysis regarding the meaning of infinite processes such as convergence and continuity.
 In geometry, there was a clear need for a new set of axioms, which would be complete, and which in no way relied on pictures we draw or on our intuition of space.
 Such axioms, now known as Hilbert's axioms, were given by David Hilbert in 1894 in his dissertation Grundlagen der Geometrie (Foundations of Geometry).
-Some other complete sets of axioms had been given a few years earlier, but did not match Hilbert's in economy, elegance, and similarity to Euclid's axioms.

 Analysis situs, or topology

 In the mid-18th century, it became apparent that certain progressions of mathematical reasoning recurred when similar ideas were studied on the number line, in two dimensions, and in three dimensions.
 Thus the general concept of a metric space was created so that the reasoning could be done in more generality, and then applied to special cases.
 This method of studying calculus- and analysis-related concepts came to be known as analysis situs, and later as topology.
 The important topics in this field were properties of more general figures, such as connectedness and boundaries, rather than properties like straightness, and precise equality of length and angle measurements, which had been the focus of Euclidean and non-Euclidean geometry.
 Topology soon became a separate field of major importance, rather than a sub-field of geometry or analysis.